 I have secured a mini excavator for removing plants.
 Our varieties include Blue Crop (by far the majority; these will be dug throughout the transplanting season), a few Reka (the New Zealand variety), a few Spartan, and Duke.
 (Rekas, Spartans, and Dukes bloom about two weeks earlier than Blue Crops.)
 We take cash or checks, not debit or credit cards.
 For pre-dug plants we need to charge $20 to cover the cost of the equipment and fuel.
 If you want to dig them the cost will be $10 each.
 Some tools are available, and your chosen plants can be carried from the field via tractor, so you don't have to haul them.

 Plants will be offered regardless of weather, as they need to be transferred within the dormancy weather window, and before the ground becomes too hard.
-The soil is so beautiful around the plants that when you raise them from the ground nearly all the soil falls from the root structure; this means the plants will be bare root.
 You may take a three-to-five-gallon bucket of soil with you to seat the plants in your location.

 The hole you need for transfer should be approximately 24 inches deep by 2.5 feet in diameter.
 You may want to add Rhododendron/azalea fertilizer (this is not certified organic) and peat moss.
 The plants should be three to five feet apart.